This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 However, it is critical that the pot’s bottom not become submerged in water, as this will cause the roots to stagnate.
 In the long run, this will result in root rot.

-- Invest in a humidifier, especially if you have several plants requiring high humidities (the aroid group of plants.
+- Invest in a humidifier, especially if several plants require high humidities (the aroid group of plants).

-I combine the practices of grouping, the use of Leca, and humidifiers for my plants.
+I combine the practices of grouping, using Leca, and using humidifiers for my plants.
 I use growing cabinets with artificial light and humidifiers for select plants (but not the Chinese Money Plants).

 Watering & Fertilizing Chinese Money Plants